-The qualifying parent must be in one of the immigration categories listed above at the time of applying for this program and at the time of admission of the beneficiary of this program.
+There is currently no filing deadline for this program, but the qualifying parent must be in one of the immigration categories listed above at the time of applying for this program, as well as at the time of admission or parole of the beneficiary of this program.

-The qualifying parent in the United States files Form DS-7699, Affidavit of Relationship (AOR) for Minors Who Are Nationals of El Salvador, Guatemala, and Honduras (CAM-AOR).
+The qualifying parent in the U.S. files Form DS-7699 Affidavit of Relationship (AOR) for Minors Who Are Nationals of El Salvador, Guatemala, and Honduras (CAM-AOR).
 This form can only be accessed and completed with the assistance of a designated resettlement agency (RA).
 For additional information and a listing of resettlement agencies where the CAM-AOR may be filed please visit the Department of State, Refugee Processing Center's website.

-There is no fee to participate in this refugee program and it is prohibited for anyone to charge a fee for completion of the form.
+There is no fee to participate in this refugee/parole program and it is prohibited for anyone to charge a fee for completion of the form.